Bone Broth And Sustained Energy

 A great source of sustained energy is a high-quality bone broth, sure to provide lasting energy throughout the day.
-The top-notch ingredients that make up a bone broth are what help provide this source of energy.
-How does bone broth provide this sense of sustained energy?
+The ingredients and preparation that yield a rich, nutrient-dense broth are what help provide this source of energy.
+So, how does bone broth provide sustained energy?
 Let’s dig in!

 How Does Bone Broth Provide Energy?

-Bone broth is packed with nutritive amino acids, like glutamine, proline, glycine, arginine, glutathione, lysine, leucine, etc. In this article, we will focus on two of those amino acids: glycine and glutamine.
+Bone broth is packed with nutritive amino acids, like glutamine, proline, glycine, arginine, glutathione, lysine, leucine, etc. Here, we will focus on two of those amino acids: glycine and glutamine.

 When the bones, in bone broth, are left to simmer for long periods of time, nutrients and minerals are extracted from them.
 Bone broth is filled with vitamins and minerals, such as calcium, magnesium, potassium, phosphorus, copper, etc. Once again, in this article, we will focus on two of those minerals; in specific, magnesium and phosphorus.